mb47000/Brousse_Michel_3_HRnet_react_042022/README.md

-# Getting Started with Create React App
+# OC Project 14 - Faites passer une librairie jQuery vers React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+HrNet React Version

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, after you have download and install the dependencies with npm i or yarn , you can run:

 ### `npm start`